0eufc0smique/0eufc0smique/README.md

 For now i use mostly [CodeCademy](https://www.codecademy.com/learn), and my profil can be seen [here](https://www.codecademy.com/profiles/jeremyperreau).
 As i write those lines i am finishing a [Git & GitHub](https://www.codecademy.com/learn/learn-git) course.
 Next comes Python, then SQL.
-During the May bootcamp i'll consolidate my knowledge on other aspects, and once done, until the school start i'll cover the basics of CS with [edX Harvard course](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x) program.
-I'll also add heavy math studies as i'm stuck very low.
+During the May bootcamp i'll consolidate my knowledge on other aspects, and once done, until the Holberton school start i'll study more in depth cybersecurity by taking on the eJPT certification delivered by the INE, and add some HackTheBox practice.
+I'll also add math studies, mostly to increase my mathematical thinking skills.
 I talk more in depth about that on [my blog](https://www.jeremyperreau.com)

 ### Ask me about :
 Anything!
 What would like to see cover ?
 I like to make videos where i record myself going through different tests.